The Hem of a Shirt

 - Your outfits have more visual interest and structure

 However, the rounded hem does not look the greatest when it is too short.
 This is especially true when you pair once you factor pants or jeans into the equation.
+If you're looking for a guide on how to measure your waist for pants, we have it here.

 The good news is that rounded hems are suitable for both knitted and woven fabrics, as well as fitted and loose styles.